amrlabib/javascript-essentials/hoisting.md

 ---

 ### Class hoisting:
-An important difference between function declarations and class declarations is that function declarations are hoisted and class declarations are not.
+An important difference between function declarations and class declarations is that function declarations are hoisted and class declarations are not, generally class declarations and expressions are not hoisted.

 ---